isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 **Q4.
 If I were to receive a gift while overseas, how is the tax calculated since I will not have a receipt and will not be able to estimate the value of the gift?**

 A4.
 If the receipt is not available, the value of the goods will be assessed based on the value of identical or similar goods when computing the GST payable.

+**Q5.
+What if I buy a S$1,000 bag from one of the duty-free shops at Changi Airport while on the way out of Singapore.
+Will I be required to pay GST on the bag when I return to Singapore?**

+A5.
+The newly purchased bag is subject to GST if it exceeds the traveller’s GST relief amount.

 **Reminder**